 In our undergraduate classes, students engage in frequent low-stakes writing (free-writing, discovery drafts, discussion board entries, short response papers) as well as formal, revised writing.
 They produce multiple drafts of each assignment and work with peers and instructors on learning to revise and edit their work.
 Our courses involve frequent in-class activities individually or in groups.
 Careful preparation of homework assignments, regular attendance, and active participation are essential to success.

 Writing is challenging, exhilarating, and empowering.
 It persuades, informs, fascinates, and sometimes even transforms those who read it.
-Our goal is to help each of our students find and develop his or her writing powers.
+Our goal is to help each of our students find and develop their writing powers.